blicktz/gemini25live_twillio_call/docs/aiagent_backend_docs/aiagent_feature_checklist_QA.md

     *   **Question:** What message, if any, will be played before hanging up on a detected sales call?
     *   **Answer:** No specific message will be played.
 The AI model will be instructed via the system prompt to interrupt the conversation if it detects a sales call, politely refuse any offers, and then hang up immediately.
     *   **Question:** Is there a risk of false positives (flagging legitimate calls as sales)?
 How will this be mitigated?
-    *   **Answer:** The system will aim for almost 100% certainty before classifying a call as a sales call and hanging up to minimize false positives.
+    *   **Answer:** The system will aim for almost 95% certainty before classifying a call as a sales call and hanging up to minimize false positives.
 This will be managed through prompt engineering.
+    *   **Question:** What's the acceptable false positive rate for sales call detection?
+Should there be a "confidence threshold" before hanging up?
+    *   **Answer:** Yes, there should be a confidence threshold before hanging up.
+Let's set the confidence threshold to 95%.
+    *   **Question:** How should the agent handle edge cases like legitimate business calls that mention sales/products?
+    *   **Answer:** We should instruct the AI model to consider the context, the more we talk with the caller, the more likely the AI model should be able to figure out whether it's a legitimate call for query of the SMB owner's business, or just a sales spam call.

 **Agent Customization - FAQ:**
 *   "must be able to take a list of up to 20 FAQs, and answer caller accordingly"